fitbez/socialMomsies/README.md

 ### Usage Instructions

 1. Clone the repository on GitHub
-2. Make sure MondoDB, Node.js and NPM are installed
+2. Make sure MongoDB, Node.js and NPM are installed
 3. Run `mongod` in the background
 4. install dependencies from the `socialMomsies` directory `npm install`
 5. install dependencies from `socialMomsies/client` directory `npm install`